FAQs

 What is the Covid-19 policy?

 At this time, there will be no vaccine requirement to attend Pleasures of Beltane.
-We do have to comply with regulations set by the Mendocino Woodlands and we don’t foresee this changing.

 We are asking camp attendees to take the risks of Covid and the welness of their fellow attendees seriously and to do your best to minimize risk for the 7 days before attending camp.
 Knowing that jobs/travel etc. will be different for each, we are asking people to limit their contact with others and especially public spaces and gatherings as much as possible in the 7 days prior to camp.
 We are also asking people to use masks and other preventative measures if they are required to be in higher risk situations during this time.